 The Museum is made up of a purpose-built building and historic Howe House.
 This Georgian house has been fitted out with furnishings and displays that reflect its many uses over more than 200 years of history.
-It is open for guided tours at 11am and 2pm on weekends, and during the week for booked groups.
+It is open for bookings for guided tours by contacting the museum on 4560 4655 or emailing.

 Since opening in 2008, the Hawkesbury Regional Museum has received a number of awards:

 - Local Government award for best Cultural Infrastructure (2009)

 - Greater Sydney Tourism Award for best cultural and heritage attraction, (2010 and 2011)

 - IMAGEine Award (highly commended) for Collection Management (2011)

 - Finalist, cultural and heritage, NSW Tourism Awards (2011)